-By: Ronald Debo, Voice of the Nile
+By: Ronald Debo, TBS Moyo

 Five years since the influx of South Sudanese refugees into Uganda, relationship among the two communities remains erratic, social issues amongst environmental degradation have been at the pole position of their challenges.
 These however vacillate the intercommunal relationship among refugees and the host community.